ALEX MASKET · BROKER-ASSOCIATE · COMPASS · LOS ANGELES

 If your situation is straightforward, any capable agent will serve you well.
 If it isn't — if there's something complicated about the property, the financing, the parties, or the history — this is the practice you want.

-Have a deal that's not straightforward?
+Have a deal that's

 ALEX@AMASKET.COM